- Gum Disease Signs and Symptoms

 At this stage, the infection has gotten deep enough into your tissues that a prophy, brushing, or flossing just won’t cut it.
 Here, your dentist will introduce a non-surgical procedure called scaling and root planing procedure (SRP for short).

-An SRP can be done in a single visit, but it is usually broken up into appointments per quadrant (¼ of the mouth) or by halves, depending on the severity.
+An SRP, what many people call a deep teeth cleaning, can be done in a single visit but it is usually broken up into appointments per quadrant (¼ of the mouth) or by halves, depending on the severity.
 After an SRP, your gums may feel tender and sensitive.

 If you are consistent with a proper oral hygiene regimen after the procedure, your gums should turn back to their smooth texture and natural pink color within a few weeks.